ilohil/trivia_discord_bot/README.md

 ### Prerequisities

-You need to have your own Discord bot to setup Trivia bot locally.
+Before setting up the trivia bot, you need to create your own Discord bot (if you haven't done so already).
 If creating Discord bots is unfamiliar to you you can use [this guide](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal) to help you setup a new bot and invite it to your server.

 ### 1. Clone the Repository